 - a.
-The money contributed to the Program by the Town of Carrboro would be managed by the Chapel Hill Business Management Department, and applications would still be processed in the same manner. - The Advising Committee would add a Carrboro representative, or designate an existing member as the Carrboro representative if there is a Carrboro resident currently on the Committee. - c.
+The money contributed to the Program by the Town of Carrboro would be managed by the Chapel Hill Business Management Department, and applications would still be processed in the same manner. - b.
+The Advising Committee would add a Carrboro representative, or designate an existing member as the Carrboro representative if there is a Carrboro resident currently on the Committee. - c.
 The program was allotted \$20,000 for the one-year pilot and has currently used \$3,741 of program funds towards Chapel Hill residents.
-Carrboro will contribute \$7,500 to the program to be managed by Town of Chapel Hill.
-Enactment of the attached budget ordinance amendment for the General Fund would recognize and appropriate the \$7,500 for the Criminal Justice Debt Program.

-2. Removal of the restriction preventing an applicant from applying more than once in a threeyear period
+Carrboro will contribute \$7,500 to the program to be managed by Town of Chapel Hill. - 2.
+Request exceptions to the restriction preventing an applicant from applying more than once in a three-year period. - a.

-- a.
 Detailed records would be maintained for each applicant indicating date of application, whether the original application was approved, and whether the application had been flagged for a potential additional application within a three-year period. - b.
-Applicants fitting the following scenarios would be allowed to submit additional applications within a three-year period: - i.
-(Pending Approval of Recommendation 4) A previous applicant who has court debt outside of Orange County, but who did not have the option upon first application to seek assistance with that debt. - ii.
-Applicants who have a license suspension requiring DMV Hearing(s), but who are not eligible to apply for a hearing at the time of first application to the Program. - iii.
+The exceptions include: Applicants fitting the following scenarios would be allowed to submit additional applications within a three-year period: - i.
+When new Program parameters are put in place that would have resulted in additional support to previous applicants such as a previous applicant who has court debt outside of Orange County, but who did not have the option upon first application to seek assistance with that debt. - ii.
+When costs and fees associated with the same request are stretched out over a period of time such as applicants who have a license suspension requiring DMV Hearing(s), but who are not eligible to apply for a hearing at the time of first application to the Program. - iii.
 Applicants who owe both fines and court costs on a charge in a jurisdiction where partial payments are not allowed by the Clerk of Court, when the applicant cannot afford to pay their fine at the time of application.
 Applicant would be allowed to reapply for assistance with that charge only, once they were able to pay the fine. - iv.
 At Advisory Committee's Discretion: Review of applicants who have previously been assisted by the Program, but who are subsequently convicted of a traffic violation, the non-payment of which threatens to suspend the person's license.
-The Committee seeks discretion to review the severity of the offense and whether there is a pattern of endangering public safety.
-This evaluation would be weighed against the knowledge that one previous instance of assistance from the Program is not enough to change a person's financial situation, and loss of a license only furthers financial difficulties. - v.
+The Committee may review the severity of the offense and whether there is a pattern of endangering public safety.
+This evaluation would be weighed against the knowledge that one previous instance of assistance from the Program is not enough to change a person's financial situation, and loss of a license only furthers financial difficulties.
+Program participants would be eligible for this discretionary review up to three times in a three-year period and only traffic offenses are eligible.

+v.
 At Advisory Committee's Discretion: Review of applicants who, at the time of initial Program application, had pending court matters that have since been resolved and for which the person now owes money they cannot afford to pay.